1 Samuel 22: David in Adullam and Moab (22:1–5)

-David was now an outlaw (continued throughout chapters 26) and hid in Adullam, where he was joined by his family and 'all those who were deprived and embittered', so he became a leader of a group of 'malcontents'.
+David is now an outlaw (this continues throughout chapter 26) and hides in Adullam (עֲדֻלָּם), where he is joined by his family and "all those who were deprived and embittered," and he becomes a leader of a group of "malcontents."

 Verses 1–2

 ^{1}David therefore departed from there and escaped to the cave of Adullam.
 So when his brothers and all his father’s house heard it, they went down there to him. ^{2}And everyone who was in distress, everyone who was in debt, and everyone who was discontented gathered to him.
 So he became captain over them.
 And there were about four hundred men with him."